 - Diwali Party – a South Asian celebration with food & music

 - Paint Ball – a campus vs campus game of paintball

 - ESports Gaming – video game tournament held at all three major campuses

 - Back-to-School Boat Cruise – our annual boat party on Lake Ontario

 - 475 attendees

 And yes, the pandemic means that our events look a little different than normal.
 But as you can see from what we have scheduled during Orientation Week, the events team is still just as committed to providing fun and engaging events delivered to you at the comfort of your own home.
 So look out for the events we have coming up this Fall and follow along on our Facebook and Instagram pages.
 We can’t wait to see you there.

 Clubs & Networks

-SAGBC funds and supports 71 different independent student clubs and networks.
+SAGBC funds and supports dozens of different independent student clubs and networks.
 Our clubs and networks are an opportunity for like-minded students to come together and foster the sense of community so commonly associated with George Brown.